-If you are a Veteran and need to pursue benefits from the Department of Veterans Affairs (VA) for your disability or age-related condition, Waco VA benefits attorney P. James Rainey can help.
+If you are a veteran and need to pursue benefits from the Department of Veterans Affairs (VA) for your disability or age-related condition, Waco VA benefits attorney P. James Rainey can help.
 Attorney Rainey served as a JAG officer in the U.S. Army Reserve for 10 years.
-Attorney Rainey is committed to helping Veterans obtain the benefits they are entitled to.
+He is committed to helping Veterans obtain the benefits they are entitled to.

 You have served your country honorably, and now it is time for your country to help you.
-Rainey & Rainey handles non-service connected pension claims as well as aid and attendance claims for Veterans in Waco and across Central Texas.
+Rainey & Rainey represents veterans in non-service connected pension claims as well as aid and attendance claims for Veterans in Waco and across Central Texas.
 If you want to learn more about the claims process and how to apply, you can call our offices to talk to a friendly and knowledgeable professional.

 Call our Waco law firm at (254) 826-8151 today!

 In order to qualify for disability benefits through the VA, you must:

 - Have sustained an injury or illness during your service

 - Have a current medical condition or disability as a direct result of your tour of duty

 Many types of injuries can qualify veterans for disability benefits, including:

 - Illness from toxic exposure or diseases contracted abroad